Cognio-so/deep-research/README.md

 These configurations allow you to fine-tune the research process based on your needs, from adjusting the depth of research to selecting specific AI models for different phases of report generation.

-## How it works

-1. `Plan and Execute` - Open Deep Research follows a [plan-and-execute workflow](https://github.com/assafelovic/gpt-researcher) that separates planning from research, allowing for human-in-the-loop approval of a report plan before the more time-consuming research phase.
-It uses, by default, a [reasoning model](https://www.youtube.com/watch?v=f0RbwrBcFmc) to plan the report sections.
-During this phase, it uses web search to gather general information about the report topic to help in planning the report sections.
-But, it also accepts a report structure from the user to help guide the report sections as well as human feedback on the report plan.

-2. `Research and Write` - Each section of the report is written in parallel.
-The research assistant uses web search via [Tavily API](https://tavily.com/) or [Perplexity](https://www.perplexity.ai/hub/blog/introducing-the-sonar-pro-api) to gather information about each section topic.
-It will reflect on each report section and suggest follow-up questions for web search.
-This "depth" of research will proceed for any many iterations as the user wants.
-Any final sections, such as introductions and conclusions, are written after the main body of the report is written, which helps ensure that the report is cohesive and coherent.
-The planner determines main body versus final sections during the planning phase.

-3. `Managing different types` - Open Deep Research is built on LangGraph, which has native support for configuration management [using assistants](https://langchain-ai.github.io/langgraph/concepts/assistants/).
-The report `structure` is a field in the graph configuration, which allows users to create different assistants for different types of reports.

-## UX

-### Local deployment

-Follow the [quickstart](#quickstart) to start LangGraph server locally.